-- Applicants must be a full-time student and preferably lived on campus; yet, since the position has been structured to provide more support for residential students, student leaders who have not had an opportunity to live on campus and have interest are encouraged to apply. - Outstanding leadership, team building, organizational, and interpersonal communication skills are essential. - Applicants must have a semester and cumulative GPA of a 2.5 GPA. - Applicants must no record of conduct probation or a greater sanction resulting from a violation of the Student Code of Conduct. - Applicants must be available to work evenings and weekends and before and after the halls open.
+- · Applicants must be full-time students.
+The RA position has been structured to provide more support for residential students, therefore student leaders must have lived on campus for at least a semester prior to applying. - Outstanding leadership, team building, organizational, and interpersonal communication skills are essential. - Applicants must have a semester and cumulative GPA of a 2.5 GPA. - Applicants must no record of conduct probation or a greater sanction resulting from a violation of the Student Code of Conduct. - Applicants must be available to work evenings and weekends and before and after the halls open.